miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/Fundamentals of Programming/Notes/Programming Fundamentals Notes.md

 6) always value val = function() before printing out the result?
 No.
 7) don't need a copy when palindrome?
 8) printing multiple things on the same line
-9) endl on a new line or af
+9) endl on a new line or after printing stuff on the same line?
+10) while True, while False, while not
+11) for token in tokens
+12) pairs = all_pairs(n)